DavideMagno/SwapPricer/README.md

 details on the financial characteristics of this contract can be found [here](https://en.wikipedia.org/wiki/Interest_rate_swap)

-Please note that as at version 0.2.0 the toolbox is able to price using just a one-curve framework but is able to price multiple currencies (ie.
+Please note that as at version 1.0.1 the toolbox is able to price using just a one-curve framework but is able to price multiple currencies (ie.
-CHF, EUR, GBP, JPY and USD) and any convention in terms of coupon frequency, day count convention and holiday calendar.
+CHF, EUR, GBP, JPY and USD) and any convention in terms of coupon frequency, day count convention.

 **We are working to introduce OIS Discounting in the next releases**